willianjusten/cards-jekyll-template/_posts/2016-05-08-welcome-to-css.md

 {% endhighlight %}

 Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll's GitHub repo][jekyll-gh].

+You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

+You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

+You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

+You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 [jekyll-gh]: https://github.com/mojombo/jekyll
 [jekyll]:    http://jekyllrb.com